googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 shall not be used in non-variable fonts or if the COLR table does not have an ItemVariationStore subtable.

-These tables used reduced precision for compactness.
+These tables use reduced precision for compactness.
 Where higher precision is required use PaintTransform/PaintVarTransform.

 For general information regarding transformations in a color glyph definition,